 Dallas County, TX Traffic Tickets

-Dallas County Lawyer Help for Driver License Suspension
+Dallas County Administrative Driver License Hearing Representation

 All Texas driver licenses are issued by the Texas Department of Public Safety.
-This government agency has the power to issue and suspend or revoke Texas driver licenses and to prohibit anyone from driving in Texas, even if they don’t have a Texas driver's license.
+This government agency has the power to issue and suspend or revoke Texas driver licenses and to prohibit anyone from driving in Texas, even if they don’t have a Texas driver license.

 A driver license suspension begins with a notice from TxDPS to the last address that it has on file for you.
 Failure to request a hearing within 20 days from the date of that notice letter will result in a suspension or revocation of your driver's license.
 If you receive a notice letter from TxDPS, call us immediately!
 We will take care of everything from beginning to end.
 We will timely request a hearing with TxDPS, we will attend your hearing, and we will argue the facts and the law on your behalf.
 At the conclusion of the suspension hearing, we will notify you of the result of the hearing and instruct you on anything that needs to be done.

 Prior to the hearing, in most cases, TxDPS will send to us the evidence it has that it will present against you at the hearing.
 Once we receive the evidence, we review it to determine any legal or factual defenses and will likely call you to discuss it.
 Even if there are no legal or factual defenses, we might still win the hearing.
-Importantly, with all but a few of our clients, we stopped the suspension of their driver licenses, even when they did exactly what TxDPS accused them of doing.
+Importantly, with all but a few of our clients, we stopped the suspension of their driver's licenses, even when they did exactly what TxDPS accused them of doing.

 The Texas Transportation Code provides the statutory authority for TxDPS to seek a suspension of a persons’ driver's license if it determines that the person: